|

 Spain History - 1st Republic - (1873 - 1874)

-combined in a decentralized government.
-Its lack of success is shown by the fact
+government.
+Its lack of success is shown by the fact that it had

 Our